IBM/telco-network-cloud-drivers/content/installation/lm/openshift/openshift.md

 ## Docker
 - Install [Docker](https://docs.docker.com/install/) (version 1.13 or later) onto your Linux machine.
 - Configure the Docker daemon with an insecure registry parameter of `172.30.0.0/16`.
-Also include the Docker registry from which you will get your LM Docker images  (read more about registry of your Docker images [here](../../production/production-start/#push-to-docker-registry)).
+Also include the Docker registry from which you will get your TNCO Docker images  (read more about registry of your Docker images [here](../../production/production-start/#push-to-docker-registry)).
 Edit file `/etc/docker/daemon.json`:

 ```json
 {